imilkes/imilkes/README.md

 *There is always an echo in the akasha.
 Everything is interconnected.*

 I am ilana, a fullstack product designer and tech-driven founder with +11 years of experience across industries like edTech, govtech, climate fintech, web3 and financial markets.
 I like building solutions that improve or disrupt (for the better) our societies and 'the collective', unleashing human potential at its full capacity.
-In this lifetime, I realized I have been devoted to fulfilling soul agreements, integrating the rules of the "system", improving the "system", escaping the "system" and unlocking the "system".
+In this lifetime, I realized I have been inside a system loop, yet aligned and devoted to fulfilling soul agreements -- integrating the rules of the "system", improving the "system", escaping the "system" and unlocking the "system".

 <b>At the moment I am focused on:</b>